telerik/ajax-docs/api/server/Telerik.Web.UI/GridSortingSettings.md

 Defines whether a predefined CssClass will be applied to the sorted column's cells
             Default value is True

+###  ShowNoSortIcons `Boolean`

+Defines whether a NoSortIcons will be visible when a Sortable column is not sorted
+            Default value is False

 ###  SortedAscToolTip `String`

 Gets or sets the tooltip that will be displayed when you hover the sorting button